2024 CALENDARS HAVE BEEN SENT!

 as he is finishing up orthodontic cases.

 E-mail is email@example.com

 Larry Gundrum (shown in his office above) is the Vice President and Treasurer.
-For the 150th History Book, he was the Main Historian and in charge of the content..
+For the 150th History Book, he was the Main Historian and in charge of most of the content..

 He is an insurance agent working in the Schuck building on the south corner of The Intersection in Downtown Slinger.